Multiple Time-frame Analysis - Multiple Time-frame Analysis

-Since it is always good to follow the trend, in Multiple Chart Time-frame Analysis, the longer chart time-frame gives us the direction of the longterm trend.
+Since it is always good to follow the trend, in Multiple Chart Time-frame Analysis, the longer chart time frame gives and provides us the direction of the longterm trend.

-If the long term market trend direction supports the direction of smaller chart time frame then the probability of being profitable is greatly increased.
-This is because even if you make a mistake when opening your trade the long term trend will eventually save you.
-Also if you trade with direction of the price trend, then mostly likely you will be on the winning side, this is what this multiple chart timeframe analysis is all about.
+If the long term market trend direction supports the direction of smaller chart time frame then the probability of being profitable is greatly/significantly increased.
+This is because even if you make a mistake when opening your trade the long term trend eventually will save you.
+Also if you trade with direction of the price trend, then mostly likely you will be on the winning side, this is what this multiple chart time frame analysis is all about.

-Remember there a popular saying by many Forex and stock market investors that says: "The trend is your best friend' - never go against the market trend.
+Remember there a popular saying by many Forex & stock market investors that says: "The trend is your best friend' - never go against the price trend.

-There are 4 different types of traders - all these different types of traders use different charts to trade as illustrated below.
+There are 4 different types of traders - all these different types of traders use different charts to trade such as shown below.

 Scalpers

-This group of traders holds on to their trades only for a few minutes.
+This group of traders holds on to their trade transactions only for a few minutes.
 The scalper never holds on to a FX trade for more than 10 minutes.
-With goal of earning small sums of pips as a profit, 5 - 20 pips.
+With objective of making little sums of pips as profit, 5 - 20 pips.

-A Scalper using 1 minutes chart timeframe wants to open long, checks 5 minute trading chart, which resembles the one below, since 5 min show trend is heading up, the scalper then decides from this multiple timeframe analysis it's okay to buy.
+A Scalper using 1 Min chart time frame wants to open/execute long, checks 5 Minutes chart, which resembles and looks like the one below, since 5 min show trend is heading up, the scalper then decides from this multiple time-frame analysis it is okay button to buy.

 Day Traders

-This group of traders holds onto their trades transactions for a period of few hours but not more than a day.
+This group of traders holds onto their trade transactions transactions for a period of few hours but not more than a day.
 With the main objective to earn quite a number of pips, 30 - 100 pips.

 Swing Traders